eddyerburgh/blog/_posts/2018-09-24-unit-testing-a-vuex-store.md

 layout: post
 status: publish
 published: true
-title: How to unit test a Vuex store
+title: Unit testing a Vuex store
 description: Learn how to unit test a Vuex store.
 Tutorial on how two approaches to unit testing a Vuex store.
 date: '2018-09-25 17:46:34 +0000'
 date_gmt: '2017-09-17 17:46:34 +0000'